 This beautiful Regency garden surround the magnificent Royal Pavilion, providing visitors and locals a green haven in the heart of the city.

-The gardens are maintained under strict organic guidelines by our parks staff with the assistance of garden volunteers.
+The gardens are maintained under strict organic guidelines by a team of volunteers lead by the head gardener at the Royal Pavilion.
 This ‘nature assisted’ form of management promotes and supports bio-diversity within the gardens.
 The varied plant life attracts an amazing collection of butterflies, birds and bees.

 Open: March to November